i2joseph/i2test/README.md

 2. Make the responsive page on point 1 and prohibited using any responsive CSS frameworks such as Bootstrap, Foundation, 960 Grid and other.
 At least three responsive screens: web, tablet and phone.

 3. Make the very sophisticated table module from the data source table.json.
 It can be configured to display 15 or n records at the time.
-In addition of that, the table has the ability to go to first and last page and different page and able to search by certain fields.
-The table columns needed below and the hidden column means it’s outputting but the user can’t see.
-The searchable column means that user can type any of the value of this column and it’s resulting the record.
+In addition of that, the table has the ability to go to first, last and different any pages and able to search by certain fields.
+The table columns needed below.
 	1. company_name (searchable)
 	2. quarter_ending
 	3. sales